 - 2.8 The Council has an ambitious capital programme, which includes plans to deliver 1,000 new affordable homes over the next ten years.
 Funding this will require an increase in long term debt from £5 million today to over £150 million in 2027/28, with the revenue cost of capital increasing accordingly. - 2.9 There are a number of risks associated with the capital programme which potentially will impact the revenue account, to the extent that capital expenditure is abortive or leads to the write-down of capital investments: - Construction prices increasing - Contractor failure / liquidation - Availability / cost of finance (currently the Council has arranged £80 million of funding, but the availability and cost of finance when this is exhausted is not known). - 2.10 Finally, there is a specific requirement in relation to the Affordable Housing programme to provide the necessary subsidy for tenants.
 The requirement for a subsidy arises because affordable housing (ie housing to be let at a rent of no more than 80% of the Local Housing Allowance) does not achieve the rate of return that is required on Council investments in order to satisfy the prudential borrowing rules.
-There is a risk that, if the necessary subsidy is not available, the Council will not be able to achieve the targeted number of affordable homes. - 2.11 In light of the risks described above, the following changes are proposed to the budget risk register.
+There is a risk that, if the necessary subsidy is not available, the Council will not be able to achieve the targeted number of affordable homes. - 2.11 Overall, in light of the above, no changes are proposed to the budget risk register.
+Details are set out in Appendix A, which lists the budget risks in the form of a Risk Matrix and Risk Register.
+Additionally, at the Committee's request, the possible monetary impact of the risks has been indicated.
+Note that it is very difficult to quantify the financial impact of risks in precise terms.
+The information is provided simply to give an indication of the order of the risks' financial magnitude.
+The information is also set out in the form of a bar chart. - 2.12 Members are invited to consider further risks or to propose varying the impact or likelihood of any risks.